AlastairWilcox/js_samples/README.md

 These modules read and tokenize a RSS feed, store it in memory and provide a simple search function.
 The search function uses binary logic to filter the final results.

+The code is a little antiquated and does not use ES6 language features.
+It was based on much older pre ES6 version.

 ## Search Types
 * All - Return everything.
 * And - Return articles where all search terms match.